Herbie Hancock

 Early life

-Hancock was born in Chicago, the son of Winnie Belle (née Griffin), a secretary, and Wayman Edward Hancock, a government meat inspector.
+Hancock was born in Chicago, the son of Winnie Belle (née Griffin), a secretary, and Wayman Edward Hancock, a meat inspector for the government.
 His parents named him after the singer and actor Herb Jeffries.[6]
-He attended Hyde Park High School.[7]
-Like many jazz pianists, Hancock started with a classical education.[8]
-He started playing piano when he was seven years old, and his talent was recognized early.
-Considered a child prodigy,[9] he played the first movement of Mozart's Piano Concerto No. 26 in D Major, K. 537 (Coronation) at a young people's concert on February 5, 1952, with the Chicago Symphony Orchestra (led by CSO assistant conductor George Schick) at age 11.[10]
+He attended Hyde Park High School in Chicago.[7]
+Like many jazz pianists, Herbie began with a classical education.[8]
+He started playing piano when he was seven years old, and his talent was recognized when he was young.
+Considered to be a child prodigy,[9] he played the first movement of Mozart's Piano Concerto No. 26 in D Major, K. 537 (Coronation) at a young people's concert on February 5, 1952, with the Chicago Symphony Orchestra (led by CSO assistant conductor George Schick) at age 11.[10]

-Throughout his teens, Hancock never had a jazz teacher; he developed his ear and sense of harmony by listening to the records of jazz pianists such as George Shearing, Erroll Garner, Bill Evans and Oscar Peterson.
+Throughout his teens, Herbie Hancock never had a jazz teacher; he developed his ear and sense of harmony by listening to the records of jazz pianists including George Shearing, Erroll Garner, Bill Evans, and Oscar Peterson.
 He was also influenced by records of the vocal group the Hi-Lo's.
 In his words:

 In 1960, Hancock heard Chris Anderson play just once and begged him to accept him as a student.[12]
 Hancock often mentions Anderson as his harmonic guru.[13]